What Happened to the Federal Solar Tax Credit?

 The requirement most people miss: it covers solar and battery together.
 Solar alone, or an EV charger without a battery, doesn’t qualify.
 See the full PowerPair guide for how to apply and what to watch out for.

-NC sales tax exemption
+NC sales tax treatment

 NC property tax exemption